 Preparation:

-- Preparation: Prepare and chop all the ingredients.
+- Preparation: Prepare and chop all ingredients.

 - Serve: Serve hot.